stefanzweifel/asana-expander-extension/README.md

 Ensure you have
 - [Node.js](https://nodejs.org) 18 or later installed
-- [Yarn](https://yarnpkg.com) v1 or v2 installed

 Then run the following:
-- `yarn install` to install dependencies.
+- `npm run install` to install dependencies.
-- `yarn dev` to start the development server
+- `npm run dev` to start the development server
-- `yarn build-chrome` to build chrome extension
+- `npm run build-chrome` to build chrome extension
-- `yarn build-ff` to build firefox addon
+- `npm run build-ff` to build firefox addon

 ### Chrome